Gagan66-web/Banking-Operations/README.md

 6. **Home Loan EMI Calculation**
     - Calculates the EMI for a home loan given the principal, interest rate, and time period.

+## Implementation Details

+- The program is implemented using header files, client file, function files, and a Makefile.
+- The header files contain function declarations.
+- The function files contain the implementation of the banking operations.
+- The client file contains the main function and the menu-driven logic.
+- The Makefile is used for compiling and building the program.

 ## Usage

 1. **Compile the Program:**
    - Before running the program, make sure you have a C compiler installed (e.g., GCC).
-   - Use the following command to compile the program:
+   - Use the following command to compile the program using the Makefile:
      ```
-     gcc banking_operations.c -o banking_operations
+     make
      ```

 2. **Run the Program:**